lwmqn/smartobject/docs/resource_plan.md

 });
 ```

 Ok, good!
-You've not only learned how to read/write a _Resource_ but also learned how to do the 'Access Control' on a _Resource_.
+You've not only learned how to read/write a _Resource_ but also learned how to do the **Access Control** on a _Resource_.
 If the _Resource value_ is a primitive, **smartobject** will follow the access rules from IPSO specification.
-If your _Resource value_ is a primitive and you don't want to follow the default access rules, you can wrap it up with the special object we've just introduced.
+If your _Resource value_ is a primitive and you don't want to follow the default access rules, you can wrap it up with this kind of special object we've just introduced.
 See this example:

 ```js
 var tempVal = 26;